So Damn Happy (Aretha Franklin album)

 So Damn Happy is the thirty-fifth studio album by American singer Aretha Franklin.
+It was released by Arista Records on September 16, 2003 in the United States.
+Her first studio album in five years, So Damn Happy features production from Burt Bacharach, Gordon Chambers, Barry J. Eastmond, Jimmy Jam and Terry Lewis, Troy Taylor, and Franklin herself.
+Grammy Award-winning track "Wonderful," co-written and produced by Ron "Amen-Ra" Lawrence, served as the album's lead single.

-Her first studio album in five years, it included the Grammy Award-winning track "Wonderful", the single co-written and produced by Ron "Amen-Ra" Lawrence, his very first project with the Queen of Soul was a grand slam.
-The album peaked at number 33 on the US Billboard 200 and number 11 on the Top R&B/Hip-Hop Albums chart, while reaching the top thirty of the Italian Albums Chart.
-Shortly after its release, Franklin left Arista after a stay of 23 years.
-She later announced plans to start her own Detroit-based record label, Aretha Records.
+The album received mixed to positive reviews, with critics praising Franklin's enduring vocal strength and the album's classic soul sound, while some criticized the songwriting and lack of musical innovation.
+It peaked at number 33 on the US Billboard 200 and number 11 on the Top R&B/Hip-Hop Albums chart, while reaching the top 30 of the Italian Albums Chart.
+Shortly after its release, Franklin left Arista after being on their roster for 23 years and announced plans to start her own record label, Aretha Records.

 Background

 In 1998, Franklin released her thirty-fourth studio album A Rose Is Still a Rose.
 A breakaway from the adult contemporary sound of her previous releases, it saw her collaborating with many famed hip hop producers and rappers such as Lauryn Hill, Sean "Puffy" Combs, and Jermaine Dupri, and took her work further into the hip hop and modern-day R&B genre.
 The album went gold in the US and was praised by most critics, who called it a return to form for Franklin.
 Following the departure of Arista Records head and longtime collaborator Clive Davis in 2000, L.A.
 Reid became instrumental in compiling Franklin's next project with the label.
 He chose songs to honor Franklin's roots, making no attempt to realize a pop record, instead aiming for a more personal, soulful vibe that would sound like "the old days."
 Franklin wrote and produced three songs on So Damn Happy, accompanied herself on the piano and was more generally hands-on than she had been on her other recent albums, which she cited as "the missing element."
 Elaborating on the overall sound of the album, she added: "Some of it is hip-hop, some of it is traditional, and it just works."